chandanms/speech-recognition/README.md

 ### Training

 The training saves the model in the directory to use for inference and testing.
 I have used all of the data to split it to train and validation.
-Training first saves the labels as numpy files to avoid calculating the mfcc repeatedly.
+Training first saves the labels as numpy files to avoid calculating the mfcc repeatedly (This might take some time).
 Then it is loaded and trained.

 python3 train.py